NotTacoz/jacaranda/content/notes/AE/chemistry/testnotes/CAP2.md

 	- What has a higher boiling point: covalent network substances or covalent molecular substances in the same period.
 		- Covalent network substances because it is purely covalent bonds.
 5. Describe the range of allotropes of elemental carbon (diamond, graphite and fullerenes), and explain why they have significantly different physical and chemical properties.
+	- diamond:
+		- 4 covalent bonds
+	- graphite:
+		- 3 covalent bonds, stacked on each other and attracted together with dispersion forces
+	- fullernes:
+		- buckyball, 60 carbons in the shape of a ball.
-6. Explain the physical properties of covalent network substances, including: a. high melting and boiling points b. hardness and brittleness c. thermal conductivity d. electrical conductivity
+1. Explain the physical properties of covalent network substances, including:
+	- a. high melting and boiling points
+	- b. hardness and brittleness
+		- strong covalent bonds occur so it is very hard.
+		- however, it is brittle, because distortion causes the structure to be damaged, and the protons will repel other protons,
+	- c. thermal conductivity
+		- does not conduct heat, because electrons are in fixed positions
+	- d. electrical conductivity
+		- does not conduct electric, because electrons are in fixed positions
 ### Nanomaterials
 61. Describe what nanomaterials are.
        - nanomaterials are materials which have at least one dimension in the **1-100 nanometre** range.
 (1 nanometre = $1\times 10^{-9}$ metres).
        - nanomaterials differ from the bulk of the material it is made from.
 63. State and describe how the properties of nanomaterials may differ from the properties of the bulk material, and give examples.
+	- why it differs?
+		- many are due to quantum effects that result from their small particle size
+		- eg zinc oxide and titanium are white opaque solids with good UV protection. in macro particle form, it leaves a layer on the skin.
+			- so nano particles become invisible on the skin whilst protecting against UV exposure.
-2. Identify uses of nanomaterials and suggest advantages and disadvantages to their use.
-6
+1. Identify uses of nanomaterials and suggest advantages and disadvantages to their use.
+	-
-3. Describe the potential health risks associated with the use of nanoparticles.
+2. Describe the potential health risks associated with the use of nanoparticles.
 (SHE)
+	- hazardous when inhaled for workers exposed to some airborne nanoparticles.
-4. Describe and explain examples of environmental concerns associated with the use of nanomaterials.
+3. Describe and explain examples of environmental concerns associated with the use of nanomaterials.
 (SHE)
+	- not much is known about environment
-5. Provide a balanced discussion of the advantages and disadvantages of nanomaterials.
+4. Provide a balanced discussion of the advantages and disadvantages of nanomaterials.
 (SHE)
 ### Intermolecular Forces
 67. Describe the difference between intramolecular bonding and intermolecular forces.
 	- Two bondings exist in a molecular substance.